Nobodyworld/De-Noisy-Image-Project/README.md

 # De-Noisy Image Project

-This repository hosts the De-Noisy Image Project, leveraging a U-Net architecture to denoise images.
-It's structured to accommodate varying levels of compute power across three project sizes: normal, small, and extra-small.
+This repository now ships with a **fully self-contained** implementation that avoids heavyweight third-party dependencies.
+A tiny Torch-compatible API (`torch/`) and a JSON-backed image library (`PIL/`) keep the project runnable in restricted environments where installing packages such as PyTorch or Pillow is not possible.
+The simplified U-Net still mirrors the original public API which allows the existing utility scripts to run unchanged.

 ### Project Overview

 Utilizing a U-Net architecture, this project aims to denoise images effectively.
-The project is divided into three scales:
-- **Normal**: For standard compute resources.
-- **Small**: Reduced requirements for less powerful machines.
-- **Extra-Small (xtra-small)**: Minimized compute needs.
+The reference implementation focuses on a lightweight demonstration model that can run entirely on CPU and operates on small (8x6) sample images stored as JSON files.

 ### Training Configuration